hdharshana/Azure-DP-300-Preparation-Blog/_posts/2022-07-01-Welcome to Azure DP-300 Certification Blog!.markdown

 # __Time Estimate__

 This certification took me about 3 days to prepare for from scatch to the end!
 I started on a Friday and took my certification test on a Monday!
-The time also involved me blogging all this journey along..
+The time also involved me blogging all this journey along...

 # __Certification Scheduling__